hci-a-if-its-2019/final-project-mirislejen/usability_testing.md

 - User study at Informatics Department ITS

 ### Participant 5:
-- User is a 21 years old Indonesian male
+- User is a 22 years old Indonesian male
 - User never use Shopee
-- User work at KPPBC Meulaboh
+- User study at Product Design Department ITS

 ## Transcripts
 ### Participant #1 (Also Interviewed in CI)